knife982000/imageCaptioning/README.md

 ```
 ## Pretrained model

-A pre-trained model is abailable at [this link](https://mega.nz/file/M5Z0ADgR#468oecjFSxN1fc875vt5KLDqmzI8dNtecTPuW72A4Nc).
+A pre-trained model is available at [this link](https://mega.nz/file/M5Z0ADgR#468oecjFSxN1fc875vt5KLDqmzI8dNtecTPuW72A4Nc).

 ## Examples